ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/scan_query.md

 * The query duration is limited to 5 minutes.
 * Many operations (including sorting) are performed entirely in memory, which may lead to resource shortage errors when running complex queries.
-* Only one strategy is currently used for Joins: *MapJoin* (a.k.a. *Broadcast Join*), where the "right" table is converted to a map, so it should be no more than units of gigabytes.
+* A single strategy is currently in use for joins: *MapJoin* (a.k.a. *Broadcast Join*) where the "right" table is converted to a map; and therefore, must be no more than single gigabytes in size.
 * Prepared form isn't supported, so for each call, a query is compiled.
 * There is no optimization for point reads or reading small ranges of data.
 * The SDK doesn't support automatic retry.